Introduction to Patterns of Power

 Major events are commented on in blog posts on the website.
 These posts are often linked to book sections.
 They are stored in categories, and they can be retrieved in that way from the website homepage.
 They are also tagged with recognisable keywords.
 From the current edition onwards, hyperlinks are made from both the books and the index to these categories and tags.
 For example:

 Any individual reader may disagree with the book’s evaluations of some of the patterns of power.
-This is inevitable, because acceptability is ultimately a personal matter, but it is to be hoped that seeking better governance, and arguing for peaceful coexistence, are widely shared objectives.
+This is inevitable, because acceptability is ultimately a personal matter, but it is to be hoped that seeking better governance, and aiming for peaceful coexistence, are widely shared objectives.

 This introduction to Patterns of Power is followed by a description of the structures of the remaining chapters of the book, but some readers might prefer to move directly to the next chapter – on assessment criteria.